thoughtspot/ts_rest_api_and_tml_tools/examples/tml_and_sdlc/README.md

 which copies everything stored in the 'worksheet' directory, replacing any GUID references with the mapping for the 'prod' environment, and places the new files into the '/{releases_directory}/release_3/worksheet/' directory

+Table objects are split into sub-directories based on shared Connection Name (a "_" is substituted for any spaces).
+This allows the 'import_release_files.py' script to import all tables from the same Connection at the same time, which helps ThoughtSpot parse new objects as related, while limiting the overall size of the import.

 ### import_release_files.py - Step 3
 Command line script to import the release built by 'create_release_files.py' to a ThoughtSpot instance

+Usage (all options have short forms like -p or -a):

+import_release_files.py [--password_reset] [-c <connection name>] -o <object_type> -e <environment-name> <release-name>

+Example:

+import_release_files.py -o worksheet -e prod release_3

 ## Other examples